ChilliCream/hotchocolate-docs/docs/code-first.md

 }
 ```

-In order to get access to the resolver context in your resilver you can just add the `IResolverContext` as method parameter and the query engine will inject you the context:
+In order to get access to the resolver context in your resolver, you can just add the `IResolverContext` as a method parameter and the query engine will automatically inject the context:

 ```csharp
 public class Query